 Not only would the game remain popular in the lands that the Vikings had conquered in Eastern Europe (especially in what would become Russia and Ukraine), but it also became the game of choice for many Viking warriors and elites.

-In fact, the Vikings loved it so much that they developed a whole new board game – bearing a striking similarity to chess (a strategy game played on a board consisting of two opposing armies and a "King" piece) which they dubbed Hnefatafl.
+In fact, the Vikings loved it so much that they developed a whole new board game – bearing a striking similarity to chess (a strategy game played on a board consisting of two opposing armies and a "King" piece) – which they dubbed Hnefatafl.

-For more on the Lewis Chessmen, visit the website of the British Museum here
+For more on the Lewis Chessmen, visit the website of the British Museum here.

-This deep-dive article was written thanks to the support of subscribers to The Viking Herald's Facebook page.
+We get to provide readers with original coverage thanks to our loyal supporters.
 Do you enjoy our work?
-You can SUBSCRIBE here or via our Facebook page.
-You'll get access to exclusive content and behind-the-scenes access.
+You can become a PATRON here or via our Patreon page.
+You'll get access to exclusive content and early access.

 Feel free to reach out to discuss potential stories that may be in the public interest.
 You can reach us via email at [email protected] with the understanding that the information you provide might be used in our reporting and stories.